JackBadawy/CalculatorJavaFX/README.md

 - **Layout Improvements**
   - Ensured all elements are horizontally centered within the window.
   - Organized number buttons and operation buttons in a structured layout for better usability.

+### [05/07/2024] - Update 4

+- **Enhanced Mathematical Operations**
+  - Added square root and squaring functionality.
+  - Ensured proper error handling for invalid operations (e.g., division by zero, square root of a negative number).
+- **User Interface Enhancements**
+  - Added custom title bar with close button and drag functionality.
+  - Styled the calculator buttons and display area using CSS.
+  - Ensured the user interface elements are properly aligned and centered.
+- **Testing**
+  - Added JUnit tests for controller logic.
+  - Implemented JavaFX environment initialization for tests.
+  - Added tests for handling equals, clear, and toggle charge functionalities.

 ## Getting Started